-Roger V. Rafa had already achieved marquee status.
-The scenario at the top had become tense.
+Roger Vs. Rafa had already achieved marquee status.
+The scenario at the top had become quite tense.
 Nadal seemed to have a measure of Roger, and Roger knew not why or how was he regularly losing to the Spaniard.
-Roger still found him ‘one-dimensional’ despite losing four losing four times to him in their five meetings.
+Roger still found him ‘one-dimensional’ despite losing four times to him in their five meetings.

 Roger was no longer the sole draw in the game.
-He remained the man to beat- Number One, holder of the Wimbledon, the USO and the Australian Open titles in the run up to the French, winner of seven Grand Slams already – in short the grandest scalp, the King of Tennis-who possessed the most beautiful game.
-But Rafa, the Number Two, had won 52 consecutive matches on clay and was one win short of equalling Guillermo Vilas’ record (Incredibly ,Rafa went on to win 29 more, his record stands at 81).
+He remained the man to beat- the Number One, holder of the Wimbledon, the USO and the Australian Open titles in the run up to the French, winner of seven Grand Slams already – in short, the grandest scalp, the King of Tennis-who possessed the most beautiful game.
+But Rafa, the Number Two, had won 52 consecutive matches on clay and was one win short of equalizing Guillermo Vilas’ record of 53 (Incredibly ,Rafa went on to win 29 more, his record stands at 81!).
 He was the reigning French Open champion.
-The Challenger had arrived, and had crowned himself the King of Clay Principality.
-The Imperial Overlord of Cements and Grasses had realized his crown was shaky, and this jitteriness showed in his eager forehands, nervous backhand slices and snide comments about Rafa and Toni Nadal.
+The Challenger had arrived, and had crowned himself the King of the Clay Principality.
+The Imperial Overlord of Cements and Grasses had realized his crown was shaky, and this jitteriness showed in his over-eager forehands, nervous backhand slices and snide comments about Rafa and Toni Nadal.

 It was a bright, warm summer day, perfect for long hours of outdoor sports.
 The Colosseum of Roman tennis, Foro Italico, was ready to host the gladiators.
 There would be blood, sweat, tears and toil- and two winners at the end of the day, one of them being tennis herself!
 The Red Clay of Rome had witnessed some great battles over the years.
 The previous year’s final had been a gruelling five-setter in which Rafa had vanquished Coria.
 Iceman Borg and an Italian, Adriano Panatta, had played a memorable final here in 1978.
 But the five hours and five minutes classic that unrolled left Rome mesmerized and the tennis world spellbound.